Spot-tailed nightjar

-The spot-tailed nightjar (Hydropsalis maculicaudus) is a species of nightjar in the family Caprimulgidae.
+The spot-tailed nightjar (Antiurus maculicaudus) is a species of nightjar in the family Caprimulgidae.
+It is the only species placed in the genus Antiurus.
 It is found in Honduras, Mexico, Nicaragua, and every mainland South American country except Chile and Uruguay.

-Taxonomy and systematics
+Taxonomy

-The spot-tailed nightjar was described as Stenopsis maculicaudus and later moved into genus Caprimulgus with many other members of nightjar family.
-(A few authors placed it in genus Antiurus between those times.)
-DNA evidence now places it firmly in genus Hydropsalis.
-It is monotypic.
+The spot-tailed nightjar was formally described in 1862 as Stenopsis maculicaudus by the American amateur ornithologist George Newbold Lawrence.
+His specimen had been collected in the Brazilian state of Pará.
+The specific epithet combines the Latin macula meaning "spot" with cauda meaning "tail".
+The spot-tailed nightjar was formerly placed in the genus Hydropsalis but based on the results of a 2014 molecular genetic study by Snorri Sigurðsson and Joel Cracraft, it is now the only species placed in the resurrected genus Antiurus that had been introduced in 1912 by the American ornithologist Robert Ridgway.
+The genus name combines the Ancient Greek αντιος/antios meaning "different" with ουρα/oura meaning "tail".
+The species is monotypic: no subspecies are recognised.

 Description

 The spot-tailed nightjar is 20.3 to 21.5 cm long.
 Males weigh 28.3 to 35.2 g and females 26.0 to 39.0 g.
 Their upperparts are brown, darker on the crown and paler on the rump, and spotted and barred with buff or tawny.
 The face is tawny or rufous with dark brown speckles, and a broad buff supercilium.
 The hindneck has a broad cinnamon band.
 The wings are mostly brown with tawny spots.
 The four outer tail feathers on each side are dark brown with tawny markings, two or three large white spots, and (on only the male) white tips that have a buff wash.
 The inner tail feathers are slightly longer than the outer ones and colored grayish brown with brown speckles and bars.
 The chin, throat, and breast are cinnamon to buff and the belly and flanks buff.